Need to work on your development? It’s time to get personal…

 Five benefits of personal development

-Here are four key benefits of personal development:
+Here are five key benefits of personal development:

 1. You’ll figure out what you want to do

-You’ll figure out where your values, beliefs, and values lie, not to mention uncover a clearer purpose for what you’re doing – both on a personal and professional level.
+You’ll figure out where your values and beliefs lie, not to mention uncover a clearer purpose for what you’re doing – both on a personal and professional level.

-1. You’ll be able to make clear goals
+2. You’ll be able to set clear goals

-By figuring out more about yourself, you’ll be able to set clear and well-informed goals.
+By figuring out more about yourself, you’ll be able to set clear and well-informed personal development goals.
+A lack of direction is one of the main reasons you haven’t met your goals.

 Whether it’s that taking a course helped you realise what career you’d like to pursue, or learning a new language made you want to travel – expanding your knowledge is a great way to help you make good decisions about your future.